yashPedireddi/Robot-Simulator/README.md

 the table is prevented.

 ### Code execution
-Code can be executed in two ways depending on the input format
+Before executing the code install the dependencies mentioned in requirements.txt.
+Code can be executed in two ways depending on the input format.
 1) For input directly in the command line type the following in cmd, you will prompted to enter the commands
    ```sh
    python robot.py